Search

 People on mule pulled buggies during Mule Days in Bishop, CA

 Among the many highlights of the weekend is a parade along Main Street that is believed to be the country’s longest non-motorized parade.
 All parade floats and entries must be animal and/or human powered and, naturally, mules are the predominant mode of transport.
+If you’re planning on going here are 5 Things to Know About Bishop’s Mule Days to make the most out of the event.
+If you’re bringing the kiddos be sure to read our Guide to Mule Days – FOR KIDS!

 Mule Days a Wild West test of skills presented and participated in by real working cowboys (girls are cowboys too) in a truly authentic western town.
 Our local mule motto says, “Anything a good horse can do, a good mule can do better.”

-Stop in at the Bishop Visitor Center where the knowledgeable and friendly staff can show you where to go and what to do to and give you information on more great activities and adventures in Bishop.
+Stop in at the Bishop Information Center where the knowledgeable and friendly staff can show you where to go and what to do to and give you information on more great activities and adventures in Bishop.

 When is this road trip best?